 Four consecutive blockchain state tries showing radix compression and hash chain inheritance

 Same data structure that’s routing your packets and sorting your Redis keys, now securing billions in cryptocurrency.
-The pattern is so powerful it scales from network cards to global finance.

 SGLang: LLM Inference